Composers and Authors Society of Hong Kong

-CASH at present represents over 2 million songwriters including local members and, by means of reciprocal representation agreements, members from more than 200 countries / 80 overseas affiliated societies.
+CASH at present represents over 2 million songwriters including local members and, by means of reciprocal representation agreements, members from more than 200 countries and 80 overseas affiliated societies.
 All licence fees received after deduction of its administrative costs are distributed to local Members and overseas affiliated societies.

+History

+Composers and Authors Society of Hong Kong Limited was incorporated on 23 September 1977.
+It was established by a group of local composers to replace the UK-based Performing Rights Society in Hong Kong, which had been operating in the city since 1946.

 Members

 To be eligible as a member of CASH, one must be either a writer (including composers and authors) or a music publisher: